Hsparkcon/CSE701_PROJ_03/README.md

 >> >   - welsch
 >>
 >> > **detect_func**
->> > - specifeis outlier detection function which will be used in Outlier Detection process to compute standard point of define what is outlier in the data.
+>> > - Specifies outlier detection function which will be used in Outlier Detection process to compute standard point of define what is outlier in the data.
->> > - The followins are list of outlier detection method for the program.
+>> > - The followings are list of outlier detection method for the program.
 >> >   - standardized_residual - Suggested option
 >> >   - weight - Not suggested option
 >>